rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 Shutting down worker 3
 ```

-You may get a different ordering, of course.
+You may get a different ordering, конечно.
 We can see how this works from the
 messages: workers zero and three got the first two requests, and then on the
 третий request, we stop accepting connections.
 When the `ThreadPool` goes out of
 scope at the end of `main`, its `Drop` implementation kicks in, and the pool